top of page

 The Merlion is crowded but cool!

 The statue of the Merlion is a fun stop.
-It’ll be super crowded, so it you’re looking to get pictures without other people, you’ll want to go super early in the morning, probably on a weekday.
+It’ll be super crowded, so if you’re looking to get pictures without other people, you’ll want to go super early in the morning, probably on a weekday.

 Gardens by the Bay: